Thomas Oswald (British Army officer)

 Thomas Oswald (born 1722), younger brother of James Oswald (younger) of Dunnikier, was a British Army officer in the 18th century, engaged in the War of the Austrian Succession and Seven Years' War.
+He joined the Scots Brigade in Dutch service in 1747 and served with them as an officer until 1756 when he joined the 60th Regiment of Foot for service in North America.
+Oswald commanded his regiment's 2nd battalion at the Battle of the Plains of Abraham which led to the capture of Quebec.

 Family

 He was born in Kirkcaldy, Fife, in 1722, the son of James Oswald of Dunnikier and Anne née Durie.

 His elder brother James, who inherited his father's estate of Dunnikier, was MP for Dysart Burghs and Fife between 1741 and 1768 and a Lord Commissioner of the Treasury.

 Another brother, John, was Bishop of Raphoe.

 His grandfathers were James Oswald (elder) of Dunnikier, MP for Dysart Burghs (1710–1715), and John Durie, who was Provost of Kirkcaldy in 1704.

 Military service

 On 2 June 1747, Thomas Oswald was enrolled as a captain in the regiment of Henry Douglas, Earl of Drumlanrig (eldest son and heir of the Duke of Queensberry), a regiment of foot raised in Scotland for the service of the Dutch States General as part of the Scots Brigade.
 The Scots Brigade was technically part of the British forces and its members swore allegiance to the British Crown, although fighting for the Dutch.
 As such Thomas Oswald entered the British Army on this date.
 He had war service in Flanders 1747–48, during the War of Austrian Succession.

 He was still serving in the Brigade in 1750 in the period following the war, after the reduction of the Brigade to one battalion.
 He was discharged as a pensioned captain of the Scots Brigade on April 4, 1756.

 After discharge from the Scots Brigade he saw war service in North America during 1756–1760 in the 60th Regiment of Foot.